Best Credit Cards In Malaysia 2023

 - Hong Leong Bank

-How do I apply for a credit card with RinggitPlus?
+How to apply for a credit card with RinggitPlus?

-The application steps are really simple and you can apply in just 10 minutes or less from the comfort of your home with RinggitPlus.
+To apply for a credit card with us, the steps are really simple and you can apply in just 10 minutes or less from the comfort of your home.

 We will help check your eligibility so you don’t have to worry about applying for credit cards with low approvals.